Everything you need to know for Christmas at Kew

 Food and drink

 Enjoy delicious food available in the Victoria Plaza café and hot meals suitable for all the family in Pavilion Bar and Grill.
-Warm up with tea, coffee and mulled wine, and treat yourself to toasted marshmallows and roasted chestnuts.
+Warm up with tea, coffee and festive drinks.

-There will be a variety of independent street food traders from KERB along the trail, where you can choose from a range of flavourful street food.
-Options will include sourdough pizza fresh from a wood fired oven, award-winning pies, churros, toasties, mac n cheese, and many more.
-Head to KERB bars for drinks from London's most interesting breweries, independent winemakers and small batch distilleries.
+There will be a variety of independent street food traders along the trail, where you can choose from a range of flavourful street food.

 What to bring and wear

-There are no covered areas during the trail so please ensure you wear appropriate clothing and footwear for the weather.
+There are no covered areas during the trail and the paths can get wet so please ensure you wear appropriate clothing and footwear for the weather.